rorosaurus/FurretTotem/animations/animations.md

 # Finalized animations
-Some of these have transparent backgrounds, which are usually filled with moving rainbow gradients on the real totem.
+Some of these have transparent backgrounds, which only show up as white here.
+Usually this transparency is filled with moving rainbow gradients on the real totem.

 ![3rd-eye-blink](finalized/3rd-eye-blink.gif)
 ![8bit-double](finalized/8bit-double.gif)